Shivam20202/Vericap-Assignment/README.md

-This is an app called User-dashboard App (Vericap Assignment), A user-friendly dashboard app built with React, allowing users to manage and view their profile information.
+This is an app called User-dashboard App (Vericap Assignment).

+A user-friendly dashboard app built with React, allowing users to manage and view their profile information.
 The app includes functionality for displaying user details, updating their profile, and interacting with a sample API to fetch user data.

 Features